Alexjmsherman/nlp_practicum_original/lessons/lesson1_configuration/conda.md

 # 2. INSTALLATION
+# create an environment with Python 3.6 and all anaconda packages
+conda create --name guild python=3.6 anaconda -y

 # create a basic conda environment
 conda create --name guild

-# create an environment with Python 3.6 and all anaconda packages
-conda create --name guild python=3.6 anaconda

 # 2a.
 RESOLVE ERRORS
-# if you run into errors (for instance downloading a .dll file)
+# run the below code, if you run into errors, such as
+# 1. error downloading a .dll file
+# 2. CondaError: PermissionError(13, 'Permission denied')
-# run: conda clean --all --yes
+conda clean --all --yes

 # 3. INSTALL PACKAGES SETUP